Teaching and Learning

 The academy also offers targeted students the opportunity to improve their reading age by participation in various reading intervention programmes.
 These interventions see good ground made by the majority of students and continually strive to drive up standards of literacy in the Academy.

-To find out why we use collaborative learning please download the attached document.
+To find out why we use collaborative learning please download the document below.